WE ARE AFRO PRIDE

 "The Rise Experiment"

-Afro Pride Federation holds a monthly community collaborative meeting to assess, educate, and cultivate strategies & solutions to address the disparities that the African American & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora.
+Afro Pride Federation holds a monthly community collaborative meeting to assess, educate, and cultivate strategies & solutions to address the disparities that the Black, BIPOC, & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora.

 Every Day is a Mental Health Day.

-Our mission and our duty are to increase access to mental health & substance abuse services for the African American & Afrocentric LGBTQ+ communities of the African & Caribbean Diaspora within South Florida.
+Our mission and our duty are to increase access to mental health & substance abuse services for the Black, BIPOC, & Afrocentric LGBTQ+ communities of the African & Caribbean Diaspora within South Florida.

 Although LGBTQI identities are not commonly included in large-scale studies of mental health, there is strong evidence from recent research that members of this community are at a higher risk for experiencing mental health conditions — especially depression and anxiety disorders.
 LGBTQ+ adults are more than twice as likely as heterosexual adults to experience a mental health condition.
 Transgender individuals are nearly four times as likely as cisgender (a person whose sense of gender identity corresponds with their birth sex) individuals to experience a mental health condition.

 LGBTQ adults are nearly twice as likely as heterosexual adults to experience a substance use disorder.
 Transgender individuals are almost four times as likely as cisgender individuals to experience a substance use disorder.

 (National Alliance on Mental Illness, 2020)